DO YOU NEED AN EDITOR? WHAT KIND? SOME IRREVERENT THOUGHTS.

 Line-editing: Identifies and fixes prose problems, particularly on the sentence and paragraph level.
 That means things like ineffective paragraphing, vague sentences, generic descriptions, opaque explanations, missed opportunities for character deepening.
 This can be very time-consuming and most likely to result in conflict, because this very much involves the author voice.
 A great line editor can work within your voice, to help you refine and perfect it and apply it here to this story.

 Probably most writers do need a copy-edit and proofread just because those involve fairly arcane decisions and training, and it’s next to impossible to do that close a reading of our own work.
-But not all need story-editing.
+But not all writers need story-editing.
 Not all need line-editing.
 I would say I don’t actually need line-editing, as I’m pretty strong on the prose level.
 But I can never tell when the tension has dropped in my plotting, or when I love characters a tad too much so that readers will be alienated.
-So at the story level, I often need help, which is why I have a great critique group, and brainstorm a lot with several discerning friends.
+So at the story level, I often need help, which is why I have a great critique group, and brainstorm a lot with several discerning friends, and why I’d be likely to hire a content editor.

 ‘Wordsmiths’ might not need much line-editing, as they already experiment and edit sentences as they write.
 They might, however, benefit from story-editing, because they can’t always see the big picture of plot and character and scene.